unconv/gpt-autopilot/README.md

 The files will be written in the `code/` directory

-The default model is `gpt-4-0613` and it works best, but you can still use the `gpt-3.5-turbo-0613` model.
+The default model is `gpt-4-0613` and it works best, but you can still use the `gpt-3.5-turbo-16k-0613` or `gpt-3.5-turbo-0613` model.
 Just note that it is not as capable.
-To change, add `"model": "gpt-3.5-turbo-0613"` to the `config.json` file.
+To change, add `"model": "gpt-3.5-turbo-16k-0613"` to the `config.json` file.
+Make sure to use the 0613 model since only that supports function calling.

 ## System Message